Creeeeeed1211/NPR/README.md

 ./SDL2.Test

 Video Input:
+This project also receive video input, put the video under the NPR folder and run vtp.py file

+python vtp.py

-This project also receive video input, put the video under the NPR folder and run vtp.py file (recommend using vscode) this will turn your video into a frame stream. then run in buid folder with command line
+this will turn your video into a frame stream. then run in buid folder with command line

 ./SDL2.Test

+next run ptv.py in NPR folder

+python ptv.py

-next run ptv.py (also recommend using vscode) there will be a rendered video called "output_video.mp4" in the NPR folder.
+there will be a rendered video called "output_video.mp4" in the NPR folder.

 Notice :